-Super Lemon Haze is an award-winning strain that nabbed multiple prizes at the High Times Cannabis Cup.
+Super Lemon Haze Feminized is an award-winning strain that nabbed multiple prizes at the High Times Cannabis Cup.
 The strain results from a cross between Super Silver Haze and Lemon Skunk.

 It’s a hybrid with sativa-dominant properties.
 It’s one of the orange weed strains that contain terpinolene as the main terpene.
 This influences both taste and effect.
 Super Lemon Haze has a zesty lemon fragrance with hints of earth, spice, and pepper.

 When you inhale this cultivar, you’ll also notice musk and tropical fruits that intensify as they tease your taste buds on the exhale.
 Tokers usually enjoy this strain as a wake and bake as it boosts focus and creativity while relaxing your body.

 Growers who have experience cultivating strains of weed with orange in it tend to dabble with growing Super Lemon Haze.